 Winter activities bring excitement to classroom parties in December.
-Since families celebrate the holidays in different ways, it’s so important to include everyone in a winter classroom party.
+Since families celebrate the holidays in different ways, it’s so important to include everyone in your classroom’s winter party and activities.

-There are many classroom party activities that are available to be enjoyed by all.
+There are many classroom party ideas and activities that are available to be enjoyed by all.
 Here are some inclusive winter classroom party activities for your next class celebration!

 Create Winter Themed Classroom Decorations

 First, make a classroom decoration perfect for an inclusive winter classroom party!
 This can be done by using construction paper, felt, or any other materials that you have on hand.
 Add some paint and markers for older primary grades or elementary students.

 A fun idea is to “wrap” your classroom door with wrapping paper!
 Not only is this a fun activity, but it’s also a perfect piece of decor for your inclusive winter classroom party.